 The present and future situations are illustrated with these context diagrams.
-The box with double-line border shows the system to be delivered.
-Double-line arrows show integrations that the supplier is expected to deliver.
-[There is presently insufficient integration between the old EHR system and the medication system.
-The customer wants an EHR system that includes a medication system.]
+The supplier's responsibilities are indicated: The box with double-line border shows the system to be delivered.
+Double-line arrows show integrations to be delivered.
+There is presently insufficient integration between the EHR system and the medication system.
+The customer wants an EHR system that includes a medication system.